cair/fast-tsetlin-machine-with-mnist-demo/README.md

 ............................
 ```
 ## Learning Behaviour
-The below figure depicts the learning progress of a Tsetlin Machine on a binarized, but otherwise unenhanced, version of the MNIST dataset.
+The below figure depicts the learning progress of the Tsetlin Machine on the included MNIST dataset.

 ![Figure 4](https://github.com/olegranmo/blob/blob/master/learning_progress.png)